Cybersecurity Analyst Career Guide

 “Jobs in this field are everywhere,” Hoy says.
 “We presently have a shortage of cybersecurity professionals.”

 There are a wide variety of cybersecurity analyst positions across all industries and in both the government and private sector.
-From health care and manufacturing to retail and financial services, every business and organization — regardless of size and industry — has a need for these types of important jobs.
+From health care and manufacturing to retail and financial services, every business and organization — regardless of size and industry — has a need for these now-essential professionals.

-If you are positioning yourself for cybersecurity analyst roles, you’re often required to have a combination of experience, related education and certifications.
+If you are positioning yourself for cybersecurity analyst roles, you’re typically going to need a combination of experience, related education and certifications.
 Entry-level positions usually require a bachelor’s degree in computer science, information assurance, programming or a related field.
-In general, you also need to have some previous experience in a related position or department, such as information technology.
+In general, you’ll also need to have some previous experience in a related position or department, such as information technology.

 There are many information security certifications available, which can give you an edge over other candidates, including this list from Indeed of the top 10 cybersecurity analyst certifications: